Table of Contents

 In June 2021, Insys Therapeutics filed for chapter 11 bankruptcy and agreed to pay $225 million as an opioid settlement after agreeing to plead guilty.
 The under-the-tongue fentanyl spray Subsys was sold to BTcP Pharma LLC on a condition to restructure the highly infamous drug and make it safe for use.

 In July 2021, the drug manufacturer Johnson & Johnson and three U.S. drug distributors, McKesson, Cardinal Health, and AmerisourceBergen, were ready to settle $26 billion in opioid lawsuits filed by different states and counties.

 McKinsey & Company, a consultant company to different governments and corporates, was sued for promoting the sale of Purdue Pharma’s Oxycontin and indirectly contributing to the opioid epidemic.
-An opioid settlement of around $600 million was agreed to compensate for the opioid lawsuits in around 47 states.
-It was found guilty for its role in deceiving the physicians of the risks of Oxycontin, even after Purdue Pharma admitted its fault.
+An opioid settlement of around $600 million was agreed upon to compensate for the opioid lawsuits in around 47 states.
+It was found guilty of its role in deceiving the physicians of the risks of Oxycontin, even after Purdue Pharma admitted its fault.

 The pharma companies are not ready to take the blame wholly on themselves, saying that the illicit black market sale of opioid pills too contributed to the opioid epidemic.
 However, they cannot escape from the class-action lawsuits and mass tort litigations filed against them.

 Opioid Lawsuit settlements 2022

 The video below discusses more on this settlement.